FoodTruckTrackR34/back-end/README.md

 So, again, at present there are no token or role checks on the back-end, which means that they do not at present need to run axiosWithAuth on the restricted data endpoints; however, it is possible that, if we get the front-end axiosWithAuth working for our team, I will add back in the token and role restrictions on the back end.

+## Notable recent changes and additions, 2/3/2021, ~10:00 PM:
+- Everything now returns and expects `latitude` and `longitude` *not* `lat` and `lng`, as in previous version.

+- Latitude and longitude may now be floats instead of ints.

+- `truckName` is now a property of all trucks, but it may be null, to preserve the integrity of existing data.

+- menus section added above